What You Need To Know About The Low-Income Housing Tax Credit Program

 What To Do If Your Application Is Denied

 If your application is denied, you can appeal it.
-Your denial letter will include an explanation for the denial and information on how to appeal it.
+You’ll receive a denial letter that will include an explanation for the denial and information on how to appeal it.
 Typically, you’ll need to request a hearing with the housing program.
 During the hearing, a representative will review your situation and assess the validity of your appeal.
 If they find that you are eligible for the program, they’ll issue a written decision and update your case.
 Keep in mind that just because you win the appeal, you may still be denied for other reasons.

 The Bottom Line: The Low-Income Housing Tax Credit Program Makes Affordable Housing Accessible